Turkle-io/turkle-monitoring/README.md

 ## Contact

-You reach out the authors of this package via oscar@turkle.io or jonathan@turkle.io
+Contact the authors of this package at oscar@turkle.io or jonathan@turkle.io